 Pumpkin Torte is a tiered pumpkin cake layered with whipped cream and topped with caramel and toffee pieces.
-This incredible dessert might replace all other pumpkin treats in your kitchen!
+This dessert is truly incredible!

 Step aside Pumpkin Pie!
 There’s a new gourd dessert in town.
 Fall season is so wonderful because we get to serve pumpkin inspired dishes for 3 months straight!
 Since we have so much time to enjoy this fall staple it’s imperative that we add some variety to the mix.
 My Pumpkin Torte is just the solution.

 I wanted to find a way to take pumpkin and elevate it to a 5-star restaurant level.
 A traditional torte can take hours to prepare and is usually a labor of love.
 Well, I love laboring over this dessert because it is very easy to prepare, and your dinner guests will think you’ve stolen this recipe from a Michelin star restaurant.

 This dessert is layers upon layers of dense pumpkin cake with thick folds of whipped cream in between.
 Top everything off with pieces of toffee and an endless drizzle of caramel.
 Once you finish assembling everything, you might not even want to cut into this beautiful dessert.
 But, take my advice, cut out a huge slice and enjoy yourself. 🙂

 HOW LONG DOES PUMPKIN TORTE KEEP?

 Store covered in the refrigerator for up to 5 days.

 CAN I USE SOMETHING ELSE BESIDES COOL WHIP?